cnumr/ecoindex_api/README.md

 docker-compose build && docker-compose up -d
 ```

-Then you v=can go to http://localhost:8001/docs to access to the swagger
+Then you can go to http://localhost:8001/docs to access to the swagger

 ### Daily limit per day